steveworld/search/search-crunch/README.md

         [--input-file-reader-schema FILE] --morphline-file FILE [--morphline-id STRING] [--pipeline-type STRING] [--xhelp] [--mappers INTEGER] [--dry-run] [--log4j FILE] [--chatty] [HDFS_URI [HDFS_URI ...]]

-Spark or MapReduce ETL batch job that pipes data  from  (splitable or non-splitable) HDFS files into Apache Solr, and along the way runs the data through  a  Morphline  for extraction and transformation.
+Spark or MapReduce ETL batch job that pipes data  from  (splittable or non-splittable) HDFS files into Apache Solr, and along the way runs the data through  a  Morphline  for extraction and transformation.
 The program is designed for flexible, scalable and  fault-tolerant  batch  ETL  pipeline  jobs.
 It  is  implemented  as an Apache Crunch pipeline and as such can run on either the Apache Hadoop MapReduce or Apache Spark execution engine.